dt-orders/load-traffic/README.md

 Use `run.sh` as a helper script to test the docker image using `docker run` command

 ```
-# example override of URL and PORT, run for 1 loops, 1 thread, 250ms thinktime, and debug OFF
+# example override of URL and PORT, run for 10000 loops in detached mode
-sudo ./run.sh 172.17.0.1 80 1 1 250 load.jmx false
+sudo ./run.sh 172.17.0.1 80 10000

-# example override of URL and PORT, run for 1 loops, 1 thread, 250ms thinktime, and debug ON
+# example override of URL and PORT, run for 1 loops, 1 thread, 250ms thinktime, and foreground DEBUG mode
 sudo ./run.sh 44.234.152.110 80 1 1 250 load.jmx true
 ```